fionnfuchs/nolama-trading-bot/README.md

 # Nolama Trading Bot
 Nolama is a simple, extendable trading bot.
 It is able to trade live with the Alpaca API.
 It can easily be extended and backtested.
+I have also tested it with historical bitcoin data.
+An example for Bitcoin can be found as a Jupyter Notebook in the repo and on Colab below.

 WARNING: This bot can not make consistent profit as is.